Beachesin the Northern Territory

 Wagait Beach is located on the Cox Peninsula and is a 90-minute drive from Darwin or a 20-minute ferry ride from Cullen Bay.
 Beachfront Beauty offers basic beach camping spots.
 Pay $10 for swags right through to campervans.
 The on-site facilities include a communal kitchen, shower, laundry, swimming pool and a boat ramp.
 Book fast to secure your spot.

 You can go exploring along the coastline, watch the sunset or go further inland and check out some of the wartime relics.
 There’s plenty of history to see in this area.
 Fishing on the Mandorah Jetty is popular and accessible all year round and gives a brilliant view back to Darwin, particularly at night.

 Crab Claw Resort

-Crab Claw Island Resort is a family-friendly resort offering camping and cabins less than 100 metres from the water’s edge.
-Getting to Crab Claw is the fun part – it’s just an hours’ drive from Darwin or you can take a scenic flight or skipper your boat straight to the resort.
+Crab Claw Island Resort is a family-friendly resort offering camping and cabins less than 100m from the water’s edge.
+Getting to Crab Claw is the fun part – it’s just an hours’ drive from Darwin, or you can take a scenic flight or skipper your boat straight to the resort.

 There’s plenty to do at Crab Claw.
-You can take advantage of the swimming pool, go bush walking, fishing, bird watching or just relax by the beach.
-If you don’t have your own boat, you can hire one on-site and go and explore the area.
+Take advantage of the swimming pool, go bush walking, fishing, bird watching or just relax by the beach.
+If you don’t have your own boat, hire one on-site and explore the area.
 There’s a restaurant and bar in the resort so there’s no rush to head home.